augcog/tai/rag/README.md

 id:Sawyer (Level1) > doc (Level2) > opw_kinematics (Level3) > (h1) OPW Kinematics Solver for Industrial Manipulators > (h2) Purpose
 question:In what situations is this package designed to be a preferable alternative to IK-Fast based solutions?
 ```
-The bottom it lists the segements that it failed to retrieve.
+The bottom it lists the segments that it failed to retrieve.